MESAHub/mesa/star/test_suite/pisn/README.rst

 * Part 5 (``inlist_to_end_core_c_burn``) This takes the model up to the end of carbon burning

-* Part 6 (``inlist_convert``) This prepars the model for a PISN, by swithcing from cell-faced to cell-centered hydrodynamics, turning off rotation, and turning on the AMR mesh controls.
+* Part 6 (``inlist_convert``) This prepares the model for a PISN, by switching from cell-faced to cell-centered hydrodynamics, turning off rotation, and turning on the AMR mesh controls.

 * Part 7 (``inlist_finish``) This evoles the model through the PISN by taking it through carbon burning, explosive oxygen ignition, and stops once the star reaches a positive total energy.